superfrogbe/cordova-background-geolocation-plugin/README.md

 **Note:** this plugin can be installed on a Capacitor project and it is tested to be working as expected, some configuration may need to be done differently than below according to how Capacitor configuration is implemented.

+**Note:** for Android 14+ there's a need to let Google know why the app needs to use the location and have a video link when uploading for the first time to play console.
+It takes some time to approve and after that there's no need to do it again.
+This is related to `FOREGROUND_SERVICE_LOCATION` premission.

+**Note:** for Android 13+ there's a need for runtime `POST_NOTIFICATION` permission request in order to show the icon.

 ```bash
 npm install cordova-background-geolocation-plugin
 npx cap sync